dominikwilkowski/dominikwilkowski/content/posts/example/index.md

 Quote with citation:

-> Quote from a famous person
-{cite="https://gohugo.io" caption="The person who said it"}
+> Quote from a famous person with long lines so we see what the end looks like {cite="https://gohugo.io" caption="The person who said it"}

+> [!CALLOUT]
+> Calls out a thing that's important to highlight.

 > [!NOTE]
 > Useful information that users should know, even when skimming content